In this blog about legal reporting for difference audiences, we look at your business unit clients.

 4. Taking on too much work for business units

 Without information and context, business unit heads operate in a vacuum.
 They will not necessarily understand why all of their legal requests are not top priority (or even possible).
 A smart legal report can show the amount of legal matters you are handling for them and the resources consumed – while also showing how the business unit fits in the big picture of legal risk, strategy and budget.
-This can empower you to say no…and it might inspire both sides to look for ways to eliminate, automate or streamline routine work.
+This can empower your legal team to say no…and it might inspire both sides to look for ways to eliminate, automate or streamline routine work.

 5. Failing to understand your company’s accepted risk tolerance